 NOW ACCEPTING: GET ENGAGED A Bard/HESP Student Networking Conference Student Action and Youth Leadership: Civic Engagement, Social Entrepreneurship and the Liberal Arts, applications.
 Please click here to apply.
 The deadline to apply is Sunday, November 27th, 2016.

 InternshipsThe Center for Civic Engagement offers a number of paths to secure an internship.
 On campus, we help arrange student internships through several offices, including the Career Development Office, the Dean of Studies, Election@Bard, the Environmental and Urban Studies Program, and the Human Rights Project.
 In addition, Bard sponsors an array of off-campus programs, in the United States and abroad, including BGIA in New York City as well as study away internships.

 Student Action & Youth Leadership Conference

 Community Action Award applications are now available.
 The Bard Center for Civic Engagement (CCE) supports student efforts to engage with communities locally, nationally and internationally by providing funding to participate in internships and other forms of community engagement that address issues impacting people and communities around the world.

 Each summer CCE provides awards to support student internships, pre-professional experiences, and community action projects.
-Internships and projects should address issue(s) related to the broad field of civic engagement, including education, government, justice, human rights, media, public policy, and social entrepreneurship.
+Internships address issue(s) related to the broad field of civic engagement, including education, government, justice, human rights, media, public policy, the arts and social entrepreneurship.
 Maximum award is $3,000.
-While the CCE primarily supports summer internships, applications for semesterly or intercession internships may be considered.
+Students are expected to work at the internship site full-time for four to eight weeks.

 Award recipients are required to submit two blogs during the summer and participate in the CAA Engagement Series.
 Awards are only given to current Bard students in good standing who intend to return for at least one term after completing the internship.
 Awards are not designed to support tuition for academic programs for which students receive academic credit or certificates.